abuxton/tfe-ansible-install/README.md

 - RHEL [7]
 - RHEL [8]

+## Terraform

+A small sample of terraform code is provided to provision infrastructure for testing. see `./terraform` and it's own examples for usage.

 ## How to Use

 `install.yaml` is the main entry point for installing TFE with Ansible.
 It calls the specific roles you enable depending on what you are trying to accomplish.
 You can enable and disable roles at will by editing the variables at the top of `group_vars/tfe.yaml`.
 This saves time when troubleshooting and running the playbook over and over.